 The dark comedy's final controversial pun/one-liner was 'spoken' by Blood, as they walked off into the sunrise - chuckling to themselves:

-Sam's Rescue From Torture in a Cylindrical Chamber (By Renegade Anarchist Harry Tuttle) Was a Self-Deluding Dream At the Point of Death
+Sam's Rescue From Torture in a Cylindrical Chamber (By Renegade Anarchist Harry Tuttle) Was a Self-Deluding Dream At the Point of His Death

-In Terry Gilliam's disturbing and shocking ending, the troublesome Sam was blamed for a string of terrorist bombings and charged with treason.
+In the disturbing and shocking ending, the troublesome Sam was blamed for a string of terrorist bombings and charged with treason.
 He was strapped into a torturer's chair in the middle of a circular platform that was situated under a vast, dark dome.
 A white-coated technician wearing a pock-marked, smiling baby mask approached to administer torture.
-Sam recognized him as Jack Lint (Michael Palin).
+Sam recognized him as his friend Jack Lint (Michael Palin).

-Suddenly, Sam was triumphantly rescued by a band of commandos led by Harry Tuttle (Robert DeNiro), a renegade (free lance) air-conditioning engineer, and Sam appeared to be reunited with his dream girl Jill Layton (Kim Greist) in a happy ending, as they drove away from the city.
+Suddenly, Sam was triumphantly rescued by a band of commandos led by terrorist Archibald "Harry" Tuttle (Robert DeNiro), a renegade (free lance) air-conditioning engineer, and Sam appeared to be reunited with his dream girl Jill in a happy ending, as they drove away from the city.